Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

               set this value to `0` for a `memory` constraint.
         * (optional) `exclusive` specifies if each task within the task group must not be co-scheduled with other running tasks on compute nodes.
-          Effectively this excludes pools as scheduling targets with the setting `max_tasks_per_node` greater than `1`.
+          Effectively this excludes pools as scheduling targets that have been provisioned with the setting `max_tasks_per_node` greater than `1`.
         * (optional) `gpu` specifies if tasks within the task group should be scheduled on a compute node that has a GPU.
-Note that specifying this property as `true` does not implicitly create tasks that utilize nvidia-docker.
-You must, instead, specify the `gpu` property as `true` at the job or task-level.
+Note that specifying this property as `true` does not implicitly create tasks that can utilize the GPU in a containerized context (e.g., nvidia-docker).
+          You must, instead, specify the `gpu` property as `true` at the job or task-level to enable GPU access within a container task.
         * (optional) `infiniband` specifies if tasks within the task group should be scheduled on a compute node that has a RDMA/IB.
-Note that specifying this property as `true` does not implicitly create tasks that will enable RDMA/IB settings with Intel MPI.
-You must, instead, specify the `infiniband` property as `true` at the job or task-level.
+Note that specifying this property as `true` does not implicitly create tasks that can utilize the RDMA/IB device with Intel MPI in a containerized context.
+You must, instead, specify the `infiniband` property as `true` at the job or task-level to access RDMA/IB within a container task.

 The required `tasks` property is an array of tasks to add to the job: